 Still, you could do worse than DISH’s or DIRECTV’s customer service, since those scores still put both providers in the top five for subscription television services.

 DISH is our choice here, but honestly, we’d love to see both services improve their customer service.

 DISH vs. DIRECTV—which should you choose?

-- Equipment & features: DISH’s Hopper 3 is the most powerful DVR on the market, and as a result, DISH takes this category by a landslide.
-DIRECTV’s Genie is still great, though, so if you do choose DISH, you’ll probably still have a good experience.
+- DVR: DISH.
+DISH’s Hopper 3 is the most powerful DVR on the market—and as a result, DISH takes this category by a landslide.
+DIRECTV’s Genie is still great, though.

 Where is DISH service available?

 DISH service is available nearly everywhere in the United States—in fact, if you couldn’t get DISH, we’d be surprised.
 This is because the signal is routed from space.
 All you need is a receiver rather than complex cable infrastructure that other providers need.

 Same as DISH, DIRECTV should be available basically anywhere in the United States thanks to its satellite technology.

 Generally, yes.
 There is a popular notion that satellite is unreliable, but while weather-related interference is technically possible, you’ll only see issues during particularly heavy precipitation.
 Both DISH and DIRECTV advertise “99% signal reliability,” and in our experience, that’s about what you can expect.
 That said, if you happen to live in an area that gets a lot of rain or thunderstorms, you might be better off with a cable provider rather than satellite.
 We’ve reviewed all the major cable providers as well, so you’re in the right place!
 Click the TV Service button up top to check them out.